TDarkShadow/iheartnewvegas/setup.md

 The New Vegas Script Extender expands the engine and scripting capabilities of Fallout New Vegas.
 This framework is required by many modern mods.
 - Click **nvse_6_2_8.7z** under **Assets** to download the file.
 - Extract the contents of the archive to the game's **Root** folder.
-Merge and overwrite if prompted.
+Merge when prompted.

 ### [**FNVEdit**](https://www.nexusmods.com/newvegas/mods/34703)